eclipse-che/che-docs/CONTRIBUTION.md

 ```

 ### Documentation Structure
-Eclipse Che documentation follow [Modular Documentation initiative](https://redhat-documentation.github.io/modular-docs/).
+The Eclipse Che documentation project follows guidelines from the [modular documentation initiative](https://redhat-documentation.github.io/modular-docs/).
 Use templates provided in the [Modular Documentation Reference](https://redhat-documentation.github.io/modular-docs/#creating-modules) to create new user stories.

-To add a new page, create an `.adoc` file in `src/main/pages/che-<version>/<directory_name>`
+To add a new page, create a `.adoc` file in `src/main/pages/che-<version>/<directory_name>`

 <b id="f2">Versions: </b>
 * `che-6` - Eclipse Che 6 content.
 Note that Che 6 is deprecated.